-If your skin is orange, your eyeliner Cooper-esque, you have a hole in your tongue; or if your procedure to rein in chin baggage has left your profile prognathous, you know these things about yourself.
+If your skin is orange, your eyeliner Cooper-esque (Alice), or if your procedure to rein in chin baggage has left your profile prognathous, you know these things about yourself.
 You chose them.
 These are not disabilities.
 They are a few of the “looks” aspects that fall in the behavioral category.

 Religious clothing, unless it’s a species of cult-wear, doesn’t qualify as behavioral, and isn’t suited for joking…nor are malpractice-level consquences in plastic surgery; nor are hairpieces worn as a result of illness.
-Foremost, because these subjects aren’t funny.
+Foremost, because accidents and illnesses aren’t funny.

 Below, samples of Larry Tate in action; the old Sci-Fi series UFO; and a running bit on Hee Haw.